26 Things to do in Suzhou China – All You Need to Know Before you Go

 Panmen City Gate in Suzhou

-The Panman Gate is located here on the Grand Canal and visitors can enter here crossing through the historic structure dating back 2500 years.
+The Panman Gate is located here on the Suzhou Grand Canal, and visitors can enter here crossing through the historic structure dating back 2500 years.
+It has the distinction of being the only preserved water and land city gate in the world.

 13. Boat Trip on Grand Canal